yuz120/cse15l-lab-reports/Week8_Lab_report_4.md

     * The bug is on line 18 in MarkdownParse.java. closeParen is out of bounds, since the test did not handle the line breaks and extra-long lines.

 ### Answer the questions:
 1. Yes, I think there is a small code change that will make my program work for snippet 1 and all related cases that use inline code with backticks.
-The code change may be between
+The code change may be between 67-79, adding a check on hidden brackets.
+It could track the index of opening and closing brackets.
+If they are within the bound of the existed pair of brackets, then